portfoliosajid/cse370/readme.md

 Project Title: DrugWeb
 Overview

-DrugWeb is an online pharmacy and medicine-delivery management system designed to simplify medicine purchasing, stock tracking, payments, and delivery handling.
+DrugWeb is an online pharmacy and medicine delivery management system designed to simplify medicine purchasing, stock tracking, payments, and delivery handling.
-The system provides three distinct user roles—Admin, Customer, and Deliveryman—each supported by a well-structured database model shown in the ER/EER diagrams.
+The system provides three distinct user roles, which are Admin, Customer, and Deliveryman.
+Each supported by a well-structured database model shown in the ER/EER diagrams.

 The main PDF diagrams illustrate a system that handles medicines, carts, payments, requests, reviews, notifications, and delivery assignment in a relational, fully normalized model.